 In this combination theory and laboratory course students will learn and perform aseptic technique procedures related to the function and maintenance of the surgical suite and personnel.
 Identification, preparation, care and sterilization of surgical and dental instruments and supplies will be practiced.
-Students will learn the skills needed to assist with aseptic preparation of the surgical patient and the surgical team.
-Post surgical clean up and appropriate disposal of hazardous medical wastes will be discussed and practiced.
+Students will learn the skills needed

-P- VETA1000 Basic Veterinary Anatomy and Physiology and P- VETA1001 Veterinary Medical Terminology and P- VETA1003 Clinical Procedures 1 and C- VETA1005 Pharmacology for Veterinary Assistants, Co-VETA1007 Clinical Procedures 2, Co-VETA1009 Kennel and Hospital Duty
+P- VETA1000 Basic Veterinary Anatomy and Physiology and P- VETA1001 Veterinary Medical Terminology and P- VETA1003 Clinical Procedures 1 and C- VETA1005 Pharmacology for Veterinary Assistants and C- VETA1007 Clinical Procedures 2 and C- VETA1009 Kennel and Hospital Duty